MichaelSimons/docker-toolbox/Docker101/Docker Lab.md

 	- Checkout `https://github.com/docker/example-voting-app`

 ## Take the Training Wheels Off ##
-- `docker attach` to a running container
-- `docker exec` a command against a running container
-- `docker cp` a file out of a running container
 - Define a Nano Server based Dockerfile that downloads an artifact
 	- Hint: `Powershell`'s `Invoke-WebRequest`
 - Use the `SHELL` Dockerfile command to set `Powershell` as the default *shell*